Pitney Bowes Hits 8-Year High After Cash Flow Turns Positive and Guidance Goes Up

 Pitney Bowes (PBI) surged to an 8-year high at $14.63 after reporting positive Q1 cash flow and raising full-year 2026 guidance.

-- Q1 2026 preliminary adjusted earnings rose even as revenue declined, with cash flow flipping positive for the first time in the turnaround
+- Q1 2026 preliminary adjusted earnings rose even as revenue declined — cash flow flipped positive for the first time since the restructuring began

 - Shares trade at 9.3x forward earnings on $1.9bn TTM revenue, cheap if the restructuring holds